-For information about how to select the appropriate type of resolver, see Choose a Resolver.
+For information about how to select the appropriate type of resolver, see Choosing a Resolver.

 Some article resolvers are written to handle conflicts only for certain operations.
 For example a resolver might handle updates, but not inserts or deletes.
 The default priority-based conflict resolver handles any conflicts not handled by the article resolver.

-To specify a merge subscription type and conflict resolution priority, see
+To specify a merge subscription type and conflict resolution priority

-SQL Server Management Studio: Specify a Merge Subscription Type and Conflict Resolution Priority (SQL Server Management Studio)
+- SQL Server Management Studio: How to: Specify a Merge Subscription Type and Conflict Resolution Priority (SQL Server Management Studio)